agsb/keebngsl/README.md

 What could be the best comfortable and efficient design for a numerical 12 keys that allows use of numbers, letters, symbols and controls ?

-The frequency analises are done using the NGSL 1.2 list of 2803 words to define proprieties for a confortable and eficient keyboad.
+The frequency analises are done using the NGSL 1.2 list of 2809 words to define frequencies for characters, bigrams, trigrams, tetragrams and select the combination of characters that gives the lowerst colision count for a confortable and eficient layout.

 ## Telephone numeric 12 keyboard